How to get the best deal on your rental

-- Plenty of property management companies and owners offer price reductions for active and veteran members of the U.S. Military, or repeat travelers of the same property.
-Make sure to check with vacation rental company to see if your travelling crew qualifies for a reduction.
+- Plenty of vacation rental companies and owners offer savings for active and veteran members of the US Military, or repeat visitors to the same rental.
+Be sure to confirm with property owner to see if your visiting group qualifies for a reduction.

-- Consider purchasing trip insurance together with your leasing agreement.
-Trip insurance, which usually costs somewhere between 1% - 5% of the base vacation rental rate, provides buyers reimbursement of their vacation costs for any nights missed a result of health related emergencies or hurricanes, as well as ensuing extra hurricane evacuation costs or charges, like an unexpected motel stay or additional gasoline.
-Trip insurance is definitely a bank account-saver if the unforseen occurs (heaven forbid!).
+- Give thought to purchasing trip insurance with your leasing agreement.
+Trip insurance, which generally will cost you anywhere between 1% - 5% of the basic vacation rental price, provides travellers reimbursement of their travel expenses for any days missed as a result of medical-related emergencies or weather, in addition to ensuing extra hurricane evacuation costs or charges, such as an unplanned hotel stay or additional gas.

 How to Book a Rental Home

 First-timers tend to be shocked at the range and wide selection of weekly vacation rentals available in the Morehead City area.
 Vacation home accommodations have gained in popularity with the rise of online research sites like Homeaway and VRBO.

 Rentals are frequently owner operated or managed by property management companies.
 For owners not directly engaged in the management of their rental, management companies are critical in helping vacationers with reserving, checking-in, house cleaning services, and any routine maintenance issues that may arise.